johannestang/shinyproxy-lb/README.md

 # Patched ShinyProxy build

-The latest release of [ShinyProxy](https://www.shinyproxy.io) supports [SAML authentication](https://www.shinyproxy.io/configuration/#saml-20).
-This repository contains a patched version of ShinyProxy which addresses two issues I've come across when using SAML authentication.
-Moreover, it is patched to support mounting PersistentVolumeClaims and Secrets on Kubernetes.
+This repository contains a patched version of [ShinyProxy](https://www.shinyproxy.io) which addresses a number of problems I've come across:

+- Load balancer support when using SAML authentication.
+- Support for specifying max SAML token age.
+- Support for mounting PersistentVolumeClaims, Secrets and ConfigMaps on Kubernetes.
+- Support for adding a label with the spec id to Pods deployed on Kubernetes.

 ## Load balancer support